 Will Sweet Potato Vines Come Back After Deer Eat Them?

-Sweet potato vine will grow back after deer browse on it.
+Sweet potato vine will usually grow back after deer browse on it.
 It will most likely come back as a fuller plant with more side branches.
 Sweet potato vines respond well to intentional pruning.
 Many gardeners prune them to keep their length in check and increase the plant’s bushiness.
 Deer damage will not impact flowering.
 Sweet potato vines are commonly grown for their foliage, not their flowers.

 This page contains affiliate links to products on Amazon.
 We may receive a commission for purchases made through these links.